thekarlbrown/ChangeTheWorld/README.md

 use better directory for saving files

-pushing/pulling favourites upvote/downvote from server

-update selected on start so leaderboard doesn't start on null

-optimize sort algorithms change dataadapter containers new for minimum size and quickest content

-pull minimum amount required for adapter, and object number,

 have "check for new" and "get more" buttons at top and bottom once pushing is implemented

 description of all functions on welcome screen, potentially on start